5141.22R - Communicable/Infectious Diseases

 Disease/Condition Exclusion from School Guidelilne

-Conjunctivitis (Pink Eye) No No need for exclusion unless discomfort makes a child unable to attend class.
-Refer to a pediatrician for assessment.
+Conjunctivitis (Pink Eye) No need for exclusion unless discomfort makes a child unable to attend to class lessons.
+Refer to pediatrician for assessment.

 Hepatitis A Until one week after the onset of illness, with physician's permission to return.

-Measles Until five days after the appearance of rash.,with physician’s permission to return.
+Measeles Until five days after appearance of rash.,with physician’s permission to return.

-Meningitis No set time - while illness lasts and until permission from the physician to return.
+Meningitis No set time - while illness lasts and until permission from physician to return.

-Mononucleosis No set time - while illness lasts and until permission from the physician to return.
+Mononucleosis No set time - while illness lasts and until permission from physician to return.

 Mumps Until swelling has subsided and not less than nine days after onset of parotid swelling.